 - Recipient must be a non-profit organization.

-To date, Seeding a Legacy of Healing has established relationships with 23 organizations, whose stories we'll tell throughout 2021.
+To date, Seeding a Legacy of Healing has established relationships with more than 30 organizations.
 The impact is greater than $6 milllion over the next three years.

 WIZM News: "Good Fight club has nuns in its corner"

 WXOW News 19: "Franciscan Sisters award The Good Fight with a $100,000 grant"

 WKBT News Channel 8: "Franciscan Sisters contribute to La Crosse's The Good Fight"